mahitha-95/Neural-Networks-for-Fashion-MNIST-Data/README.md

 # Neural-Networks-for-Fashion-MNIST-Data
+Neural Networks are a set of algorithms, modeled after the human brain and able to recognize patterns.
+Sensory data is interpreted through labeling, clustering raw input or perception.
+The patterns are numerical and contained in vectors and all real-world data such as images, sounds, text or time series must be converted into vectors.
 In this project, we compared the performances of a single-layered Neural Network, a multi-layered Neural Network and a Convolutional Neural Network on the Fashion MNIST Dataset